idiap/bob/python/doc/Compilation.rst

    variable is useful **only** for local installations of |project| in with a non-default Python interpreter in which you want to facilitate the end-user setup.
 It is `OFF` by default.
+ * `WITH_MKL`: tries to compile against the Intel MKL instead of the standard BLAS/LAPACK installation.
+You should provide the path to the MKL such as `-DWITH_MKL=/PATH/TO/MKL/LIB`.

 Troubleshooting compilation
 ===========================